rust-lang/book/src/ch06-01-option.md

 <!-- We did speak about the prelude previously, in chapter 2, the Processing a
 Guess section.
 I don't have any comments from you about it there... /Carol -->

-The `<T>` is a feature of Rust we haven't talked about yet.
+The `<T>` syntax is a feature of Rust we haven't talked about yet.
 It's a generic type parameter, and we'll cover generics in more detail in Chapter 10.
 For now, all you need to know is that this means the `Some` variant of the `Option` enum can hold one piece of data of any type.
 Here are some examples of using `Option` values to hold number types and string types:

 ```rust
 let some_number = Some(5);